 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

-In the United States, there were 145,100 jobs for Speech-Language Pathologist in 2016.
+In 2016, there was an estimated number of 145,100 jobs in the United States for Speech-Language Pathologist.
 New jobs are being produced at a rate of 17.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,900 new jobs for Speech-Language Pathologist by 2026.
 There will be an estimated 10,400 positions for Speech-Language Pathologist per year.